A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Summary

 \begin{enumerate}\itemsep 0pt \item Compute the free energy $F_g(t)$ via Theorem~\ref{Thm:Zstable} and the note thereafter.
-It encodes the $p(3g-3)$ intersection numbers of $\psi$-classes on the moduli space of complex curves of genus $g$.
+It encodes the $p(3g-3)$ intersection numbers of $\psi$-classes (all with a power $\geq 2$) on the moduli spaces $\overline{\mathcal{M}}_{g,n}$ of stable complex curves of genus $g$.
 Take $F_1=-\frac{1}{24} \log T_0$ for $g=1$.
 Alternatively, start from intersection numbers obtained by other methods (e.g.\ \cite{admcycles}).

-\item Change variables to $\varrho_0=1-t_0$ and $\varrho_l =-\frac{t_l+1}{(2l+1)!!}$, where $\varrho_l$ are given by \eqref{moments} for the measure \eqref{measure0} and with $c$ implicitly defined by (\ref{implicit}).
+\item Change variables to $\varrho_0=1-t_0$ and $\varrho_l =-\frac{t_{l+1}}{(2l+1)!!}$, where $\varrho_l$ are given by \eqref{moments} for the measure \eqref{measure0} and with $c$ implicitly defined by (\ref{implicit}).

-\item Apply to the resulting $F_g(\varrho)$ according to Proposition~\ref{prop:F} and Theorem~\ref{finaltheorem} the boundary creation operators $ \hat{\mathrm{A}}^{\dag g}_{z_1,\dots,z_B}\circ \dots \hat{\mathrm{A}}^{\dag g}_{z_1,z_2} \circ \hat{\mathrm{A}}^{\dag g}_{z_1}$ defined in Definition \ref{def1}.
-Multiply by $(2\lambda)^{4g+3B-4+\delta_{B,1}}$ to obtain $\G_g(z_1|\cdots|z_B)$.
+\item Apply to the resulting $F_g(\varrho)$ according to Proposition~\ref{prop:F} and Theorem~\ref{finaltheorem} the boundary creation operators $ \hat{\mathrm{A}}^{\dag g}_{z_1,\dots,z_B}\circ \dots \hat{\mathrm{A}}^{\dag g}_{z_1,z_2} \circ \hat{\mathrm{A}}^{\dag g}_{z_1}$ defined in Definition \ref{DefOp}.
+Multiply by $(2\lambda)^{4g+3B-4}$ to obtain $\G_g(z_1|\cdots|z_B)$.